WHEN I MET THE CODE TALKERS

 Reaching across cultures and borders, I began searching for Code Talkers to talk in person.
 E-mail was rare back then, so I wrote to the Navajo Code Talkers Association in Gallup, New Mexico.
 And waited.
 And waited.
 Six weeks later, I began calling, leaving messages, calling again.
 When I had almost given up, a grizzled voice was on the line.

 Keith Little, a hulking man with a soft voice, interrupted.
 He wanted me to know why it had been so hard to get anyone to talk.
 Returning from combat, he said, all Navajo had gone through a ceremony called the “Enemy Way,” designed to heal embattled spirits.
 To speak again was to relive the horrors and to defy a warrior’s tradition of silence.
 A few men, however, couldn’t resist “spouting off.”
-Whenever anything appeared in the press, it caused dissention.
+Whenever anything appeared in the press, Little said, it caused dissent in the group.

 I said I hoped my article wouldn’t cause dissention